pouchdb/pouchdb/CONTRIBUTING.md

 or you can append it as `?es5shim=true` if you manually opened a browser window.

+#### Test with the CORS proxy

+For many cases we need to set with the CORS proxy running at localhost:2020 instead of directly accessing CouchDB at 5984.
+You can start up the proxy using:

+    $ CORS_PROXY=true CLIENT=selenium:firefox npm run test
+    $ CORS_PROXY=true npm run dev

+The CORS proxy is only used in the browser, not in the Node tests.

 ### Cordova tests

 You may need to install `ant` in order for the Android tests to run (e.g. `brew install ant`).